purifyjs/core/README.md

 https://github.com/DeepDoge/master-ts-vite-template

 ## Motivation
-There are many frameworks out there, and many use their own file types, and require their own build tools.
-Most of the time it is hard to understand what is happening under the hood of the framework.

-Master.ts is aims to be as simple as possible, and as transparent as possible, while not sacrificing code readability.
-Also, it aims to have parts that are reusable and portable.
+There are many frontend frameworks and libraries out there and many of them are using a lot of dependencies and not really transparent about what they are doing and how they are doing it. <br/>
+Master.ts is a library so it can be used with any framework or without any framework. <br/>
+It also has no external dependencies, so it is very lightweight. <br/>

+The main goal of this project is to make a library that is very lightweight and has a very small footprint. <br/>
+It also aims be very easy to use and also transparent about what it is doing and how it is doing it.
+So no magic. <br/>

 ## Note
 I was first trying to make something that has Resumable SSR, similar to Qwik.<br/>